scando1993/thingsboard.github.io/docs/user-guide/mqtt-over-ssl.md

 This script will run keytool using the configuration specified.
 It will generate the following output files:

  - **SERVER_FILE_PREFIX.jks** - Java keystore file.
-This is the file which will be used by ThingsBoard MQTT Service
+This is the file which will be used by Pacificsoft MQTT Service
  - **SERVER_FILE_PREFIX.cer** - Server public key file.
 It will be then imported to client's .jks keystore file.
  - **SERVER_FILE_PREFIX.pub.pem** - Server public key in **PEM** format, which can be then used as a keystore or imported by non-Java clients.